omeka/omeka-s-enduser/docs/modules/index.md

 ![A list of modules in different states.
 One is uninstalled, one is installed but not active, two are active but only one is showing a Configure button.
 The last module on the list has a "new version" banner in green.](modulesfiles/moduleUpdatemsg.png)

-## Installing modules
-### Add the module to Omeka S
+## Adding modules to Omeka S
-In order to appear in the **Modules** section of the admin dashboard for your Omeka S installation, modules must be manually added to the `/modules` folder of the installation, using an FTP program or SSH connection.
+In order to appear in the **Modules** section of the admin dashboard for your Omeka S installation, module files must be manually added to the `/modules` folder of the installation, using an FTP program or SSH connection.

 Modules registered with Omeka are available on the [Modules](https://omeka.org/s/modules/){target=_blank} directory of the Omeka S site.
 Other modules may be made available by their authors in other locations.